-Can Loneliness Affect Your Health?
-The UK Has A Minister For It & Maybe We Need One, Too
+Loneliness Is So Bad In The UK That They Have A Minister For It & Do We Need One, Too?

 It's inevitable to feel lonely from time to time throughout your life.
 It's not a pleasant feeling, but it's as common and unavoidable an emotion as any other.
 However, the state of societal loneliness is starting to reach such unprecedented heights in some parts of the world that people are beginning to ask a terrifying question with even scarier implications: Can loneliness affect your health?

 The UK seems to think so, as the New York Times reports that "a minister of loneliness" has now been appointed to deal with what Prime Minister Theresa May describes as "the sad reality of modern life" for millions of citizens.
 Though there's little explanation for what the minister of loneliness will actually do, there is, unfortunately, a wealth of evidence for why there might be a need for that position in the first place — not just in the UK, but in the United States, as well.

 It's the ultimate paradox of living in this modern age: People have never had more access to technology and communication, but at the same time, they've never felt more isolated, alone, and depressed in the whole of humanity.

 Social isolation is a growing epidemic — one that could potentially be worse for your health than smoking 15 cigarettes a day, according to Mark Robinson, head of Age UK, which is a British nonprofit organization that works closely with older citizens.

 According to Fortune, in the United States, about a quarter of the population lives alone.